 No matter what industry you operate in, consumer behavior research shows that there are three groups of buyers who can be characterized by the “pain” they experience when purchasing something.

-Which type of buyer is most difficult to convert?
+So which type of buyer is most difficult to convert?
+The tightwads.

 Since they comprise nearly a quarter of your potential customers, you should learn some of the smart techniques to minimize buying pain for your “tightwad” customers.